Building a Data-Informed Marketing Strategy from the Ground Up

 To prevent the plan from “living on a shelf,” I tied it directly to measurable OKRs and reviewed progress monthly.
 This created a feedback loop where performance data informed future decisions, rather than being used only for reporting.

-The strategy also serves as a reporting framework for leadership, allowing results to be communicated clearly and intentionally, instead of retroactively assembled.
+The strategy also serves as a reporting framework for leadership, allowing results to be communicated clearly and proactively rather than assembled retroactively.

 While marketing is one of several factors influencing enrollment, long-term outcomes show strong growth.
 Key results include: